17 Ancient Metagenomic Pipelines

 • Ancient_DNA

-• This folder will contain the output of pyDamge contig authentication to allow you to select or filter for just putatively ancient contigs
+• This folder will contain the output of pyDamage contig authentication to allow we to select or filter for just putatively ancient contigs

 • variant_calling